-- natebooks • Think about I me when you were treate as an outsider How did it make you feel - Think about the when you treated someone else they were different.
-How it make you feel? - Intolerance is often bred from ignorance and prejudgments about other individuals, estyle.
+- Think about I me when you were treate as an outsider How did it make you feel - Think about the when you treated someone else they were different.
+How lit make you feel? - Intolerance is often ared from ignorance and prejudgments about other individuals, estyle.
 Is that fair? their culture or the Why or why not?